Skip to main content

 A well-formulated nutritional plan not only supports the primary goals of peptide therapy but also mitigates potential side effects.

 Moreover, the type of dietary fat and carbohydrate consumed can impact underlying inflammation and metabolic markers.
-A Mediterranean-style diet, for example, has been shown to reduce the risk of cardiovascular disease, an effect that is likely independent of alone.
+A Mediterranean-style diet, for example, has been shown to reduce the risk of cardiovascular disease, an effect that is likely independent of weight loss alone.

 This type of dietary pattern, rich in monounsaturated fats, fiber, and polyphenols, can help reduce the low-grade inflammation that often accompanies metabolic dysfunction, thereby creating a more favorable environment for hormonal signaling.
 By carefully managing macronutrient intake and focusing on nutrient-dense whole foods, individuals can enhance the metabolic benefits of peptide therapy while also supporting overall health and well-being.